Laura Escudé: Career

 Upon graduation in 2002, Escudé taught at the International Academy of Design and Technology in Tampa, Florida and began her violin performance career with the Santa Monica Symphony, Torrance Symphony, Multi-Ethnic Star Orchestra (MESTO), and the Observatory Orchestra.

-In 2005, she began working in Technical Support at M-Audio where she went on to do Sales and Artist Relations.
+In 2005, she began working in Technical Support at M-Audio, where she went on to do Sales and Artist Relations.

 In 2007, Escudé became Ableton’s first West Coast Product Specialist and a few months after, she became the world's first Ableton Live Certified Trainer and became one of the first to implement music software in some of the most prestigious live shows all over the globe.

-In 2008, she founded Evotech Audio, a freelance consultancy for musical instruments brands as a product specialist for clients such as Ableton, Dubspot, MacProVideo, FXpansion, Rob Papen, MV Pro Audio, Melodyne, X-Tempo Designs, Namba Gear, Toontrack.
+In 2008, she founded Evotech Audio, a freelance consultancy for musical instruments brands as a product specialist for clients such as Ableton, Dubspot, MacProVideo, FXpansion, Rob Papen, MV Pro Audio, Celemony, X-Tempo Designs, Namba Gear and Toontrack.

-In 2009, Escudé formed Electronic Creatives, an Ableton certified training center, that conducted educational events in the field of music production.
-One of her first major clients was Kanye West’s engineer, Anthony Kilhoffer whom she assisted in the programming of the Glow in the Dark tour.
-At that time, she was also touring with Niyaz, an Iranian electronic band, as a violinist and a music programmer.
+In 2009, Escudé formed Electronic Creatives, now an Ableton Certified Training Center, that conducted educational events in the field of music production.
+One of her first major clients was Kanye West’s engineer, Anthony Kilhoffer, whom she assisted in the programming of the Glow in the Dark tour.
+At that time, she was also touring with Niyaz as a violinist and a music programmer.
 A few months later, she moved to Las Vegas and worked on the pre-production for Cirque du Soleil’s Viva Elvis Show as a programmer.

-In 2011, Escudé began going on tours with Kanye West as his official music programmer and live vocal effect designer, and has been his primary playback engineer ever since.
+In 2011, Escudé began going on tours with Kanye West as his official music programmer and live vocal effect designer, and has been his primary playback engineer since then.
 Over the years, she also worked with other prominent artists such as Porter Robinson, Demi Lovato, Iggy Azalea, Charli XCX, Logic, The Weeknd, Miguel, Becky G, Missy Elliott, Rita Ora, Solange, Crystal Method, Camila Cabello, Jay-Z, Yeah Yeah Yeahs, Herbie Hancock, Cat Power, Bon Iver, Drake, Silversun Pickups, Garbage, Childish Gambino and M83.

-In 2012, Electronic Creatives branched out to provide music programming and live show design services.
-Electronic Creatives also went on to specialize in building live performance equipment and offered gear rental services to professional artists.

 Musical style

-Laura has released music under her own name and as Alluxe.
-As an artist, Laura’s signature “future classical” sound fuses avant-garde and classical with live electronica to create a unique, hybrid style of electronic music.
-Escudé complements it with custom LED controllers, vocals and violin, blending original compositions, improvised beats, and violin loops.
+Escudé has released music under her own name and under her former moniker "Alluxe".
+Her music fuses avant-garde and classical with live electronica, which she performs using custom LED controllers, vocals, and live violin playing.

 Escudé's production skills have earned her remix commissions from M83, Polica and Mr. Hudson, and her violin playing can be heard on albums by Kanye West, Jay Z, Big Grams, Hit Boy, Sage Francis, Solillaquists of Sound and in EastWest’s Quantum Leap Silk sound library.

-Collaborations

-Alluxe has opened for the likes of Miguel, Garbage, Machinedrum, Robert Rich and Funkstorung and has performed with Miguel, Kiesza, Charli XCX and Iggy Azalea.
+As "Alluxe", Escudé opened for the likes of Miguel, Garbage, Machinedrum, Robert Rich and Funkstorung.
+She has performed with Kiesza, Charli XCX and Iggy Azalea.